Back in January, I was thrilled to be invited by the PGA of America to be the opening keynote speaker for the 2016 PGA Merchandise Show in Orlando.

 Everyone knows that there must be tremendous efforts in growing the game through new and different methods of outreach to younger generations.
 After my keynote at the PGA Merchandise Show, I led a panel that included a number of folks who are making tremendous strides in this regard, including Kris!

-CollegeGolfPass seems a like brilliant idea, particularly when you live through the experience of having a high performing golfer in the family who just didn’t quite “make the team.”
+CollegeGolfPass seems like a brilliant idea, particularly when you live through the experience of having a high-performing golfer in the family who just didn’t quite “make the team.”

-My 21 year old son Thomas boasts a 1-handicap, and in first year at university, tried out for the college team.
+My 21-year-old son Thomas boasts a 1-handicap, and in his first year at university, tried out for the college team.
 It was fiercely competitive, and it didn’t go so well, such that his opportunity for competitive golf events pretty well disappeared.
 (I suspect that the sleepless nights that come with frosh week might have impacted his golfing ability that week, though.)
 Combine that with the idea that committing to the team would have meant playing every day, 7 days a week, with less time focused on his studies, didn’t exactly appeal to him.

 Yet he would probably have loved the chance to play in a competitive environment without having to be on an elite squad — precisely what these two organizations seem to be focused on.

 It’s good for young people, and it’s good for golf.

 David Williams – Searching for Golf Balls You Won’t Lose

 GPS-based golf balls are probably the holy grail of the marriage of technology and golf.
 I suspect they might be as common as nails in the next 5-10 years, and that today’s unlinked golf balls will soon be considered as ‘something from the olden days.’